philanc/luazen/README.md

 * Added  (X)Chacha20-Poly1305 authenticated encryption with additional data (AEAD)

+* all the curve25519 functions are based on the tweetnacl implementation

 * The ed25519 signature functions use sha512 instead of blake2b hash